aurelia/aurelia/docs/user-docs/getting-started/components/local-templates.md

 {% endtab %}
 {% endtabs %}

-* The names of the local templates need to be unique (in the defining custom element).
-The following example will cause (jit) compilation error.
+* The names of the local templates need to be unique (in defining custom element).
+The following example will cause a (jit) compilation error.

 {% endtab %}
 {% tab title="my-app.html" %}